meist84/PUBG-Afk-Credit-Bot/README.md

 A really smart Bot for Playerunknown Battlegrounds that AFK farms battlepoints.

+The bot will never let you be in a group with other people.Also, makes sure you land very far away from anyone so you have the lowest chance of dying.

 It has Auto Debug+ Self fixing so dont worry a thing when you run it.

 If you cant manually close the bot move your mouse to the TOP left of the screen and wait.